Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Numerical tests

 Naturally the following question arises: \emph{What is the analytical solution of the truncated system?} For Riemann problems of strictly hyperbolic systems with genuinely nonlinear or linearly degenerate fields, there are in fact clear results in the literature \cite{lax1973hyperbolic} on how solutions behave.
 In particular, the analytical solution of a $M+1=4$ dimensional system consists of at most $M+2=5$ constant states which are connected by shock discontinuities or expansion waves.
 At the same time the numerical solutions in Figure~\ref{fig:shock-CPR-vs-FV} both show at least $6$ such constant states.
 Thus, classical theory of Riemann problems for strictly hyperbolic systems obviously fails.
 This is due to the assumption of the system to be strictly hyperbolic, i.e. to have real distinct eigenvalues.
 Already the steady state $(u_0,u_1,u_2,u_3) = (0,0,0,0)$ yields matrix $A(u) = 0$ in \eqref{eq:M=3matrix} to have eigenvalues $\lambda_1=\lambda_2=\lambda_3=\lambda_4=0$.
-Non distinct eigenvalues can also be observed in Figures \ref{fig:shock-FV-coef-eigvals-U-F} and \ref{fig:shock-FD-coef-eigvals-U-F} for the numerical solutions of this particular Riemann problem. \begin{re} For scalar conservation laws, the PC approach yields a symmetric system.
+Non distinct eigenvalues can also be observed in Figures \ref{fig:shock-FV-coef-eigvals-U-F} and \ref{fig:shock-FD-coef-eigvals-U-F} for the numerical solutions of this particular Riemann problem.

+\begin{re} For scalar conservation laws, the PC approach yields a symmetric system.
 Due to the symmetry, the arising system is therefore hyperbolic, see \cite{xiu2010numerical,chertock2015operator}.
 In general, the arising system is however nonstrictly hyperbolic.
 To calculate the exact analytical solution for this system, the eigenvalues have to be known.
 Indeed, further results can be found in the literature, e.g. that they are analytical \cite[Chapter II, Theorem 1.8]{kato1995perturbation}.
 Nevertheless, without further assumptions on the entries of the $4 \times 4$ symmetric matrix, the eigenvalues can not be expressed by a simple and closed formula [private communication with Harald Löwe, TU Braunschweig].
-This can be proven by an algebraic approach and it is beyond the scope of this paper. \end{re}
+This can be proved by an algebraic approach and it is beyond the scope of this paper. \end{re}

 Finally, the third observation - different profiles of the numerical solutions - shall be addressed.
 In Figure~\ref{fig:shock-CPR-vs-FV}, the numerical solutions for the SBP CPR method and the corresponding FV method essentially differ in three aspects: \begin{enumerate} \item Their behaviour near the centre $x_0 = 0.5$. \item The position of the shock discontinuities away from $x_0=0.5$, e.g. at $x \approx 0.276$ for the SBP CPR method and at $x \approx 0.287$ for the FV method. \item The height of the constant states.
 This can't be seen without zooming in, which is therefore done in Figure~\ref{fig:shock-scaled-dissipation}. \end{enumerate}